 D. DETERMINATIONS OF JURISDICTIONAL FINDINGS.
-THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY):

-- 1. TNWs and Adjacent Wetlands.
-Check all that apply and provide size estimates in review area:

-- TNWs: linear feet width (ft), Or, acres.

-- Wetlands adjacent to TNWs: acres.

-2. RPWs that flow directly or indirectly into TNWs.

-- Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
-Provide data and rationale indicating that tributary is perennial: - Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
+THE SUBJECT WATERS/WETLANDS ARE (CHECK ALL THAT APPLY): 1.
+TNWs and Adjacent Wetlands.
+Check all that apply and provide size estimates in review area: TNWs: linear feet width (ft), Or, acres.
+Wetlands adjacent to TNWs: acres.
+2. RPWs that flow directly or indirectly into TNWs. ☐ Tributaries of TNWs where tributaries typically flow year-round are jurisdictional.
+Provide data and rationale indicating that tributary is perennial: The North Fork White River is a large, seventh order stream with year-round flows.
+The river originates near Mountain Grove in Wright County and flows 67 miles to the south across Douglas and Ozark Counties before emptying into Norfork Lake, which is a TNW.
+The TNW designation for Norfork Lake and the North Fork River begins at the county road bridge at Dawt Mill, approximately 11.6 miles downstream of the McKee Bridge. ☐ Tributaries of TNW where tributaries have continuous flow "seasonally" (e.g., typically three months each year) are jurisdictional.
 Data supporting this conclusion is provided at Section III.B.
-Provide rationale indicating that tributary flows seasonally:

-Provide estimates for jurisdictional waters in the review area (check all that apply):

-- Tributary waters: linear feet width (ft).

-- Other non-wetland waters: acres.

-- Identify type(s) of waters:

-3. Non-RPWs8 that flow directly or indirectly into TNWs.

-Waterbody that is not a TNW or an RPW, but flows directly or indirectly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
+Provide rationale indicating that tributary flows seasonally: .
+3. Provide estimates for jurisdictional waters in the review area (check all that apply): ☐ Tributary waters: 5,510 linear feet 110 width (ft). ☐ Other non-wetland waters: acres.
+Identify type(s) of waters: Non-RPWs that flow directly or indirectly into TNWs. ☐ Waterbody that is not a TNW or an RPW, but flows directly into a TNW, and it has a significant nexus with a TNW is jurisdictional.
 Data supporting this conclusion is provided at Section III.C.

-Provide estimates for jurisdictional waters within the review area (check all that apply):

-- Tributary waters: linear feet width (ft).

-- Other non-wetland waters: acres.

-- Identify type(s) of waters:

-4. Wetlands directly abutting an RPW that flow directly or indirectly into TNWs.
+Provide estimates for jurisdictional waters within the review area (check all that apply): Tributary waters: linear feet width (ft).
+Other non-wetland waters: acres.
+Identify type(s) of waters: 4.
+Wetlands directly abutting an RPW that flow directly or indirectly into TNWs.
 Wetlands directly abut RPW and thus are jurisdictional as adjacent wetlands.

-- Wetlands directly abutting an RPW where tributaries typically flow year-round.
+Wetlands directly abutting an RPW where tributaries typically flow year-round.
 Provide data and rationale indicating that tributary is perennial in Section III.D.2, above.
-Provide rationale indicating that wetland is directly abutting an RPW: - Wetlands directly abutting an RPW where tributaries typically flow "seasonally."
-Provide data indicating that tributary is seasonal in Section III.B and rationale in Section III.D.2, above.
 Provide rationale indicating that wetland is directly abutting an RPW:

+McKee Bridge, SWL-2021-00125

+an RPW: